ezeoleaf/awesome-golang-repositories/README.md

 [jqp](https://github.com/noahgorstein/jqp): A TUI playground to experiment with jq
 [go-cruise-control](https://github.com/banzaicloud/go-cruise-control): It's client library written in Golang for interacting with Linkedin Cruise Control using its HTTP API.
 [manioc](https://github.com/fuzmish/manioc): 📦 IoC/DI Container for Golang 1.18+
 [beancount-bot-tg](https://github.com/LucaBernstein/beancount-bot-tg): This telegram bot helps you in recording your beancount transactions easily (e.g. while on the go).
+[sqlboiler](https://github.com/volatiletech/sqlboiler): Generate a Go ORM tailored to your database schema.